JayQuantRise20/Project_Deployment_api/model_card_template.md

 updating the parameters can increase  perofmance of the model.

 ## Intended Use
-It is used too predict the salary of the population and categorize them based on training data and labels for salary categories.
+It is used to predict the salary of the population and categorize them based on training data and labels for salary categories.
 ## Training Data
 the data is split on training and test with 80% and 20% of the original data.
 It contains categorical and numerical columns